Our Pledges to Eastbourne

 - You can be a proxy for 2 people at the same election, or more if the extra people are close relatives.

-To keep up-to-date with all the latest election stuff and what Eastbourne Labour Party is up to then please like our public Facebook Page.
+To keep up-to-date with all the latest information about what Eastbourne Labour Party is up to then please like our public Facebook Page.

 Facts About Eastbourne